Rame0003/Norman_Police_Department_Database_Update/README.md

 ### Assumptions:
 1. Each of the column follows the following pattern:
-  a.
-The timestamp is given as mm/dd/yyyy hh:mm \n
+  * The timestamp is given as mm/dd/yyyy hh:mm
-  b.
-The incident number is given in the form of 4x8 numbers seaprated by a (-) \n
+  * The incident number is given in the form of 4x8 numbers seaprated by a (-)
-  c.
-The addresses always are given in caps \n
+  * The addresses always are given in caps
-  d.
-The nature of incident is a normal word which has a capital letter in the beginning and the rest is small (Eg: Norman) \n
+  * The nature of incident is a normal word which has a capital letter in the beginning and the rest is small (Eg: Norman)
-  e.
-The Incident_ori column contains any of these 4 cases: OK0140200, EMSSTAT, 14005 or 14009. \n
+  * The Incident_ori column contains any of these 4 cases: OK0140200, EMSSTAT, 14005 or 14009
-  f.
-The files have no missing nature.
-All of the cases are assigned to some case. \n
+  * The files have no missing nature.
+All of the cases are assigned to some case

 ###